flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 To integrate a Flutter module into your app, use the following steps:

  1. [Create Flutter Module](#create-a-flutter-module)
-    Creates the Flutter project which is hosted in the existing app.
+   f Creates the Flutter project that is hosted in the existing app.
- 1. [Add Module Dependency in Existing App](#make-the-host-app-depend-on-the-flutter-module) Sets up XCode to include your Flutter project into the build of your existing app.
+ 1. [Add Module Dependency in Existing App](#make-the-host-app-depend-on-the-flutter-module) Sets up Xcode to include your Flutter project into the build of your existing app.

 ## Create a Flutter module